 Bubba Gump review – cynical tourist trap theme park

 Run away, Forrest, run away!
+Update August 2017 – this restaurant has now closed.
 It’s very, very easy to be negative about Bubba Gump.
 The Leicester Square branch of this seafood chain is the first outside the US, but it follows the chain template so closely you would never know you were in London.
-Themed around the movie Forrest Gump, you have to make … Continue reading
+Themed … Continue reading

 Inamo St James review – computer-controlled Piccadilly Japanese